 The décor is intricate, beautiful and varied.
 Be sure to look upwards – the gold-leaf coffered ceiling bears the coats of arms of Popes Pius IV and Pius V.

 The building in its present form dates largely to the 1700s but there are relics and remnants from earlier ages: a beautiful gothic altar from the 1300s, two gilded bronze columns from the second century and - incredibly - the Sacred Steps.
 These are stairs that Jesus actually climbed during the Passion and were transported to Rome many centuries ago.

 It’s a storied and striking place, one that has enormous appeal for both believer and non-believer.

-When entering the basilica, you will walk directly into the Lateran corridor.
-At the end of this corridor on your left-hand side you will find the ORP desk (Opera Romana Pellegrinaggi).
-Here you show your mobile voucher on your smartphone.
+When entering the Basilica, you'll walk directly into the Lateran corridor.
+At the end of this corridor, on your left-hand side, you'll find the ORP desk (Opera Romana Pellegrinaggi).
+Show your smartphone ticket there.